 The faculty will use a variety of methods for evaluating student learning outcomes.
 These include required student enrollment in CHEM 510 Foundations in Graduate Studies (3 c.h.), which involves faculty directed instruction and practice in searching, evaluating, and discussing scientific literature, instruction in experimental design, and dissemination of scientific research results.
 Students completing this degree program will give a public research seminar (CHEM 593 Seminar (1 c.h.)) that will be evaluated by cognizant faculty members.
 A written research thesis will be publically presented and defended by students to demonstrate proficiency in their area of study and this will be evaluated by the student’s Graduate Advisory Committee.
 Students will collaborate with faculty to present the results of their thesis research within the greater Southern Colorado region, give seminars/posters on campus or at appropriate scientific meetings, publish the results of their research in peer reviewed scientific journals, or disseminate information through other appropriate media.

-The course of study requires 5 semester credits of course work common to all students, and 6 credits of thesis research.
+The course of study requires 11 semester credits of course work common to all students, and 6 credits of thesis research.
 Each student must complete 4 core courses (13 credit hours).
-Students are required to complete 6 additional credit hours of approved graduate level electives in Biology, Chemistry, Math, or Engineering as outlined in the graduation plan developed with the student’s adviser and graduate committee and approved by the program director.
-The signed graduation plan may be completed at any time, but is a requirement for successful completion of CHEM 510 FOUNDATIONS IN GRADUATE STUDIES (3.00 c.h.).
+Students are required to complete 6 additional credit hours of approved graduate level electives in Biology, Chemistry, Math, or Engineering as outlined in the graduation plan developed with the student’s advisor and graduate committee and approved by the Program Director.
+The signed graduation plan may be completed at any time, but is a requirement for successful completion of CHEM 510.
 Students are required to defend their research results before their graduate committee.

 Biochemistry program requirements are summarized as follows: